SubjectsSubjects(version: 978)

 Registration requirements -

-Students outgoing on Erasmus+ for the whole semester register for the seminar on Wednesdays from 15:30.
+IES students outgoing on Erasmus+ for the whole semester should register for the seminar on Tuesday from 12:30.

 Charles University | Information system of Charles University | http://www.cuni.cz/UKEN-329.html